Lakonik/MVEdit/README.md

 ## Usage

-We recommend using the gradio Web UI and its API.
+We recommend using the Gradio Web UI and its APIs.
 You need a GPU with at least 24G of VRAM to run the Web UI.

 Run the following command to start the Web UI: